 Supporting cities to achieve a Global Green New Deal with a green and just recovery at its core

 Cities face critical social, political and economic barriers to delivering ambitious climate action which will be compounded by the economic and social crisis following COVID-19.
-This initiative, led by the partnership between C40 Cities and Open Society Foundations, will support targeted engagement in 20+ champion cities across 5 regions.
-It will focus on delivering inclusive and equitable transformative climate action and a just transition, demonstrating what a Global Green New Deal (GGND) and green and just recovery looks like in practice.
+This initiative, led by the partnership between C40 Cities and Open Society Foundations, will support targeted engagement in 20+ champion cities across five regions.
+It will focus on delivering inclusive and equitable transformative climate action and a just transition, demonstrating what a Global Green New Deal and green and just recovery look like in practice.

-- Provide cities with informed guidance and assistance to accelerate the inclusive and equitable implementation of their climate action plans and sectoral commitments.
+- Provides cities with informed guidance and assistance to accelerate the inclusive and equitable implementation of their climate action plans and sectoral commitments.

-- Support mayors in putting inclusive climate action at the heart of urban decision making.
+- Supports mayors in putting inclusive climate action at the heart of urban decision-making.

-- Showcase the results to spread success to cities around the world and influence the global narrative on climate leadership and COVID-19 recovery.
+- Showcases the results to spread success to cities worldwide and influence the global narrative on climate leadership and COVID-19 recovery.

-- Support mayors to provide political leadership to compel adoption of more ambitious and equitable climate action and nurture cross-sectoral coalitions.
+- Supports mayors to provide political leadership to compel the adoption of more ambitious and equitable climate action and nurture cross-sectoral coalitions.

-- Build active coalitions which include mayors, climate movements, organised labour, youth activists and businesses.
+- Builds active coalitions, which include mayors, climate movements, organised labour, youth activists and businesses.

 To achieve these aims, the programme focuses on the following activities:

-- Provide deep-dive support in a series of pilot cities (specifically Los Angeles, Barcelona, Warsaw, Accra and five South African cities) to address key socio-economic challenges resulting in successful working modules for transformational change at urban level
+- Provide deep-dive support in a series of pilot cities – including Los Angeles, Barcelona, Warsaw, Accra and five South African cities – to address critical socio-economic challenges resulting in successful working modules for transformational change at the urban level.

-- Provide direct support (training, policy analysis, technical assistance, coalition building and civil society alignment, communication and public engagement) to achieve key identified goals for delivering inclusive climate action at city level
+- Provide direct support (training, policy analysis, technical assistance, coalition building and civil society alignment, communication and public engagement) to achieve key identified goals for delivering inclusive climate action at the city level.

 - Accra will develop a new approach to involving the informal sector in climate action, initially in the waste sector

-- Barcelona will strengthen an equity led climate programmes that will increase climate resilience of vulnerable populations and reduce energy poverty
+- Barcelona will strengthen equity-led climate programmes that will increase the climate resilience of vulnerable populations and reduce energy poverty.

-- Cape Town, Durban, Ekurhuleni, Johannesburg and Tshwane will work collectively to strengthen skills, knowledge and capacity on just transition for action at city level
+- Cape Town, Durban, Ekurhuleni, Johannesburg and Tshwane will work collectively to strengthen skills, knowledge and capacity on just transition for action at the city level.

 - Los Angeles will work collaboratively with civil society and key stakeholders on a just transition for the city and the creation of green jobs